papandas/Ethereum-ToDo-List/README.md

 await used to handle async action/function todoList = await TodoList.deployed()

-to view the entire list
+to view the entire content
 todoList

 to get the contract address
-truffle.address
+todoList.address

 to get the number of task count taskCount = await todoList.taskCount()

+to view the number
+taskCount.toNumber()

+STEPS TO FOLLOW:

+1. List task in the smart contract
+2. List task in the console
+3. List task in the client side application
+4. List task in the test

+To get the list of tasks
+tasks = await todoList.tasks(1)